Ron Weasley: Portrayal

-Film adaptation
+Film adaptations

 Rupert Grint portrays Ron Weasley in all eight Harry Potter films.
 He auditioned after seeing a segment on the children's news programme, Newsround, inviting children to apply for the role.
 Grint sent in a photo, a self-written script and a rap explaining his suitability for the part.
 Rowling was supportive of the casting, calling Grint perfect for the role.
+As part of the preparation for the film Prisoner of Azkaban, the actors playing Ron, Harry and Hermione were each asked to write an autobiographical essay about their character.
+The director, Alfonso Cuarón, recalled that Rupert Grint failed to deliver his essay.
+When Caurón asked him why he did not write it, Grint replied, "I'm Ron; Ron wouldn't do it", to which Caurón replied, "Okay, you do understand your character."

 Grint's performance in Harry Potter and the Philosopher's Stone earned him the Satellite Award for Outstanding New Talent and the Young Artist Award for Most Promising Young Newcomer.
-In a 2020 article, Nathan Sharp of Screen Rant described him as the most "natural" child actor in the early films, and "excellent from minute one".
+In a 2020 article, Nathan Sharp of Screen Rant described him as the most natural child actor in the early films, and "excellent from minute one".
 Grint commented on playing Ron in the series: "The line between Ron Weasley and me got thinner with each film".

 Television series adaptation

-Alastair Stout is set to portray Ron Weasley in the television series version of Harry Potter, as it was announced on 27 May 2025.
+Alastair Stout is set to portray Ron Weasley in the television series version of Harry Potter, as announced on 27 May 2025.

-Stage adaption
+Harry Potter and the Cursed Child

 Harry Potter and the Cursed Child is a play written by Jack Thorne from an original story by Thorne, J.K.
 Rowling and John Tiffany.
 The plot occurs nineteen years after the events of Harry Potter and the Deathly Hallows.
 In the play, Ron and Hermione send their daughter Rose on the train to Hogwarts.
 Hermione is now the Minister for Magic, while Ron manages Weasley's Wizard Wheezes with his brother George.
 In the second act, Harry's son Albus Severus and Draco Malfoy's son Scorpius travel through time, and their actions change Ron and Hermione's relationship during their time at Hogwarts.
 Ron falls in love with Padma Patil at the Yule Ball, with the result that Ron and Hermione never marry.
 However, this alternate timeline is eventually erased, and the original timeline is restored.

 In 2016, Paul Thornley portrayed Ron Weasley in the stage debut of the play at the Palace Theatre in London.
 For his performance, Thornley was nominated for Best Supporting Actor in a Play at the 2017 WhatsOnStage Awards.
-Thornley reprised the role in 2018 at the Lyric Theater on Broadway.
+Thornley reprised the role on Broadway at the Lyric Theater in 2018, and again in 2020.

 Characterisation

-Outward appearance

-In the first novel, Ron is described as "tall, thin and gangling, with freckles, big hands and feet, and a long nose".
-He has the trademark red hair of the Weasleys, and is one of Harry's tallest schoolmates, even outgrowing some of his older brothers.
-Rowling has stated that Ron has blue eyes.